obsfx/skills/commands/page.md

 ## HTML Template

 Use this exact template.
-Modify content sections only. **If a page does not use tldraw, remove the importmap, the tldraw CSS link, and the tldraw initialization script block.**
+Modify content sections only. **If a page does not use tldraw, remove the tldraw script tag and tldraw initialization block.**

 ```html
 <!DOCTYPE html>